MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-usd/signin-unified-service-desk-omnichannel.md

 1. Start the Unified Service Desk client by double-clicking the application shortcut on your desktop.

-2. In the Unified Service Desk sign-in dialog box, provide authentication details to connect to your Dynamics 365 for Customer Engagement server, and then select **Login**.
+2. In the Unified Service Desk sign-in dialog box, provide authentication details to connect to your Dynamics 365 Customer Service server, and then select **Login**.

      **For online deployments**